Music and the American Literary Imagination

 Conference Fee: $250

 For our 2027 Winter Symposium, the American Literature Association will meet in vibrant Nashville, Tennessee, the “Athens of the South.”
-The Hyatt Centric is a contemporary boutique hotel perfectly located in the heart of SoBro, close to the Country Music Hall of Fame and Music City Center.
-Single and double rooms will be available for $219 a night plus taxes.
-Valet parking is available.
+The Hyatt Centric is a contemporary boutique hotel perfectlylocated in the heart of SoBro, close to the Country Music Hall of Fame and Music City Center.
+Single anddouble rooms will be available for

 The influence of music on American letters is as old and as various as the rich cultural pockets of its people.
 From the effects of Protestant hymns on the poetry of Emily Dickinson to the blues-inspired fiction of James Baldwin, the profound impact that music has had on the literature of America remains a valuable topic for critical exploration.
-This symposium will focus on the innovative interplay between American music and American letters.
+This symposium will focus on the innovative interplay betweenAmerican music and American letters.

-Please email all proposals to the Conference Director, Olivia Carr Edenfield, at carr@georgiasouthern.edu by October 15, 2026.
+Please email all proposals to the Conference Director, Olivia Carr Edenfield, at carr@georgiasouthern.edu by November 20, 2026

-Conference Details: Sessions run Friday January 29th – Saturday January 30th with an opening event and welcoming reception planned for Thursday evening, January 28th.
+Conference Details: Sessions run Friday January 29th – Saturday January 30th with an opening eventand welcoming reception planned for Thursday evening, January 28th.
 The Conference Fee of $250 includes a luncheon on Saturday and several open-bar receptions, including our keynote event on Friday.

 ALA Guidelines: A common ALA format is a time slot of one hour and twenty minutes with three papers and a chair.
 This permits time for discussion and three papers of approximately 20 minutes (or nine typed double-spaced pages).
 Equally common is a panel of four speakers with papers running 15 minutes.
 The ALA encourages panel organizers to experiment with innovative formats including roundtables, discussion groups, and panels featuring more speakers and briefer papers.
 Chairs will make sure that the panels start and end on time and that no speaker goes beyond the allotted time limit.
 We prefer that chairs not present papers on the panels that they are moderating, and no one may present more than one paper at an ALA symposium, though serving on a roundtable or a discussion group and presenting a paper is fine.

-AV: The ALA hopes to provide limited Audio-Visual support in each of the meeting rooms.
+AV: The ALA hopes to provide limited Audio Visual support in each of the meeting rooms.

 Conference Registration: The conference fee of $250 assists in covering the costs of the conference.
 There is no additional membership fee for the ALA.
-We require all participants to pre-register by January 7, 2027, using the link that will be posted on the website November 1st.
+We require all participants to pre-register byJanuary 7, 2027, using the links that will be posted on the website in the fall.
 If you prefer to pay by check, you may find the mail-in registration form on our website.
 The conference fee of $250 is for all participants; regretfully, we are unable to offer a lower rate for graduate students and independent scholars.
+If you have a question or concern regarding registration, please contact Olivia Carr Edenfield at carr@georgiasouthern.edu.